British Columbia (Director of Civil Forfeiture) v. PacNet Services Ltd.

 WHY IS THIS CASE IMPORTANT?

 These decisions highlight the comprehensive nature of the Supreme Court Civil Rules, which ensure trial fairness for civil litigants in even the most high-stakes litigation.
 Trial fairness includes ensuring that a defendant may not unduly restrict the progress of litigation by means of applications for particulars, or create unreasonable delay in relation to document disclosure obligations.
-These decisions are also important as they provide an example of the importance of advocating for the timely and efficient conduct of litigation, which ultimately serves both the litigants and the public interest.
+These decisions are also important as they provide guidance where criminal and civil proceedings intersect, allowing the public interest to be served through the timely and efficient resolution of civil disputes when parallel criminal prosecutions are pending.

 FURTHER INQUIRIES